Epilators have been available for years.

 - Keep your skin properly wet during the epilation process

 - Clean your epilator properly.
 Check out our guide on how to clean an epilator properly.
-Cleaning of the epilator is one of the most important to increase the lifespan of the Epilator.
+Cleaning the epilator is one of the most important to increase its lifespan of the Epilator.

 - Pat dry skin after epilation.
-Vigorously cleaning can cause bruises and irritate your skin.
+Vigorous cleaning can cause bruises and irritate your skin.

 Dry epilation is very simple, you don’t need to do much for this.
 Just remember a few tips and tricks.

 - Shower with warm water first.
 It will help to open the pores and minimize the pain

 - Dry your skin and hair properly only then dry epilation will be convenient and hair will not stick to the skin.

 - If dry epilation is hurting then you can use numbing cream or LMX5 spray.

 - Cleaning is essential in both wet and dry epilation.

 The bottom line is that wet and dry Epilation both have their pros and cons.